 To run Dart code on Compute Engine, use Compute Engine’s support for running containers, combined with Dart’s Docker images.

 For more information, see the Compute Engine documentation for using software containers.

 To run Dart on clusters of Compute Engine instances, use Google Kubernetes Engine (GKE).

 For more information, see the GKE overview.

-so we recommend that you use Cloud Run instead of App Engine for new
+autoscale to zero instances, so we recommend Cloud Run for new

 server-side Dart code.